Behind the Seeds Tour

 There are a variety of plants:

-Some shaped like Mickey:
+Some are shaped like Mickey:

 These flowers were beautiful: